ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 </code-example>

-The `withBaz` feature can only be used in a store where the computed signal `foo` and the method `bar` are defined.
+The `withBaz` feature can only be used in a store where the property `foo` and the method `bar` are defined.

 ## Known TypeScript Issues